 SLAC National Accelerator Laboratory

-Showing 1 of 1 Results
+Showing 1-2 of 2 Results

-Director of SLAC, Professor of Photon Science and Senior Fellow at the Precourt Institute for Energy
+Professor of Photon Science and Senior Fellow at the Precourt Institute for Energy

+Kao served as the fifth director of the SLAC National Accelerator Laboratory from November 2012 to February 2023.
+Prior to that, he served at Brookhaven National Laboratory for nearly 25 years in a variety of positions, including five years as chairperson of the National Synchrotron Light Source (NSLS).
 He was elected a fellow of the American Physical Society in 2006 and was named a fellow of the American Association for the Advancement of Science in 2010 for his many contributions to resonant elastic and inelastic X-ray scattering techniques and their application to materials physics, as well as for his leadership at the NSLS.

 Professor of Photon Science and, by courtesy, of Applied Physics

 Current Research and Scholarly InterestsKling's research focuses on ultrafast electronics and nanophotonics employing ultrashort flashes of light from table-top and free-electron laser sources.